How Barry Alvarez and Bret Bielema became best friends again

 "They're two peas in a pod, but they're 23 years apart."

 There was the time Bielema and Alvarez dined with a bowl representative, who had met with about 30 schools around the country.
-The representative told them it was the first dinner both the athletic director and football coach had attended.
+The representative told them it was the first dinner that both the athletic director and football coach had attended.

 Alvarez and Bielema laughed and high-fived.